Ministry of Labour (Myanmar)

 The Ministry of Labour (အလုပ်သမား ဝန်ကြီးဌာန) is a ministry of Government of Myanmar, responsible for the country's labour welfare and renders services to employers and workers.
 President Htin Kyaw combined Ministry of Labour, Employment and Social Security and Ministry of Immigration and Population to form the Ministry of Labour, Immigration and Population.

-After the 2021 coup, it was reformed as Ministry of Labour and Ministry of Immigration and Population.
+However, after the 2021 coup, it was split into the Ministry of Labour and Ministry of Immigration and Population.

 History

 The ministry's names, functions and responsibilities have changed several times: